 This graphic maps the evolution of public opinion on Islam in Switzerland.
-To find out more about views on Islam in times of terrorism, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
+To find out more about Islamophobia in Switzerland and how terrorist violence has influenced the Swiss public discourse, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
 For more CSS charts and graphics, click here.

 Seal of the Central Intelligence Agency.
 Image: Truthout.org/Flickr